Multiple Myeloma

 • Complete blood count (CBC) with platelets, peripheral blood smear, and chemistry panel (blood urea nitrogen [BUN], creatinine, calcium, uric acid, lactate dehydrogenase [LDH])

-• Serum and urine protein (on a 24-hour urine collection) electrophoresis followed by immunofixation; quantitative immunoglobulins; serum free light chains
+• Serum and urine protein (from a 24-hour urine collection) electrophoresis followed by immunofixation; quantitative immunoglobulins; and serum free light chains

-• X-rays (skeletal survey) and either a positron emission tomography (PET)-CT scan or whole-body MRI
+• Radiographs (skeletal survey) and either a positron emission tomography (PET)-CT scan or whole-body MRI

 • Bone marrow examination, including conventional cytogenetics and fluorescent in situ hybridization studies (FISH)

-Multiple myeloma is suspected in patients > 40 years with persistent unexplained bone pain, particularly at night or at rest, other typical symptoms, or unexplained laboratory abnormalities (such as elevated blood protein or urinary protein, hypercalcemia, renal insufficiency, or anemia) or x-rays showing a pathologic fracture or lytic lesions.
+Multiple myeloma is suspected in patients > 40 years with persistent unexplained bone pain, particularly at night or at rest, other typical symptoms, unexplained laboratory abnormalities (eg, elevated blood protein or urinary protein, hypercalcemia, renal insufficiency, anemia), or radiographs showing a pathologic fracture or lytic lesions.

-Laboratory evaluation includes routine blood tests, LDH, serum beta-2 microglobulin, urine and serum immune and protein electrophoresis, serum free light chains.
-Patients should also undergo a skeletal survey and, because they are more sensitive to bone disease than x-rays, either a PET-CT scan or whole-body MRI.
-A bone marrow examination is also required along with conventional cytogenetics and FISH studies (for review, see [1, 2]).
+Laboratory evaluation includes routine blood tests, LDH, serum beta-2 microglobulin, urine and serum immunofixation and protein electrophoresis, and serum free light chains.
+Patients should also undergo a skeletal survey and either a PET-CT scan or whole-body MRI because these tests are more sensitive to bone disease than radiographs.
+A bone marrow examination is also required along with conventional cytogenetics and FISH studies (for review, see references 1 and 2).

 Routine blood tests include CBC and chemistry panel.
-Anemia is present in 80% of patients, usually normocytic-normochromic anemia with formation of rouleaux, which are clusters of 3 to 12 red blood cells that occur in stacks.
+Anemia is present in 80% of patients, usually a normocytic, normochromic anemia with formation of rouleaux (clusters of 3 to 12 red blood cells that occur in stacks) (3).
 White blood cell and platelet counts are usually normal.
 BUN, serum creatinine, LDH, beta-2 microglobulin, and serum uric acid may be elevated.
-Anion gap is sometimes low.
+The anion gap is sometimes low.
 Hypercalcemia is present at diagnosis in about 10% of patients.

-Immune and protein electrophoresis is carried out on a serum sample and on a urine sample concentrated from a 24-hour collection to quantify the amount of urinary M-protein.
-Serum electrophoresis identifies M-protein in about 80 to 90% of patients.
-Most of the remaining 10 to 20% are patients with only free monoclonal light chains (Bence Jones protein) that can be detected using urine protein and immune electrophoresis.
-Rarely, patients have IgM, IgD, or IgE disease.
-Monoclonal protein is not evident at diagnosis in a small proportion of patients; however, during the course of the disease, more patients have evidence of monoclonal protein.
+Protein and immunofixation electrophoresis are carried out on a serum sample and on a urine sample concentrated from a 24-hour collection to identify, quantify, and characterize M-protein.
+Serum protein electrophoresis identifies M-protein in about 80 to 90% of patients.
+Most of the remaining 10 to 20% are patients with only free monoclonal light chains (Bence Jones protein) that can be detected in blood using a free light chain assay or in urine using urine protein and immunofixation electrophoresis.
+Monoclonal protein is not evident at diagnosis in a small proportion of patients; during the course of the disease, fewer patients have evidence of monoclonal protein.

 Serum free light-chain analysis with delineation of kappa and lambda ratios or differences between the involved and uninvolved light chains helps confirm the diagnosis and can also be used to monitor efficacy of therapy and provide prognostic data.